Global Executive MBA alumnus

 Did you originally want to pursue a different career?
 If so, what made you change your plans?

-The third very important stage in my professional live, as described above, where I changed my career plans as an employee to follow my heart and start setting up or co-own a company at early stage.
+The third very important stage in my professional life, as described above, is where I changed my career plans from an employee to someone following their heart and setting up/co-owning a company at an early stage.

 How and why did you come to work for Vienna Residence?